top of page

 • Should I fertilize my air plant?

 Yes.
-Air Plant Hub Air Plant Food is perfectly formulated for Tillandsias, and it causes increased growth and better reproductive health.
-Mist Tillandsia with the Air Plant Food once a month, or spray it into the water you use to water with.
+Air Plant Fertlizer is recommended for Tillandsias, as it causes increased growth and better reproductive health.
+Mist Tillandsia with an Air Plant Food once a month, or spray it into the water you use to water with.

 • Why did my air plant fall apart?